Ruposh: Soundtrack

 Ruposh consisted of two original soundtracks titled "Ruposh" and "Humraazi".
-Both the soundtracks are written and performed by Wajhi Farooki while the music composition is done by his team.
+Both the soundtracks are written and performed by Wajhi Farooki while the music composition is done by Wajhi Farooki and Tarun Sharma.The soundtrack has received massive success, the ruposh ost has received more than 100 Million views while humraazi has received 60 million views as of August 2023.

 Track listing

 Following is the listing of complete soundtracks of Ruposh.

 Reception

 The television film received countrywide praising for its direction, writing, location, cast and cinematography.
 Ruposh crossed the milestone of bagging 105 GRPs on the rating chart, the highest in the history of Pakistani telefilms.
 Following the success of the film, a celebration on 13 March 2022 was organized by the producers, where cast of the film and various artists from the TV industry made an appearance.

 Digital media

 Ruposh went on to trend at #1 on YouTube in just three days and exhibited a record-shattering performance of getting the fastest 10 millions views.
-The telefilm also attained massive success on digital platforms with 180.4 million views on TikTok, Instagram and YouTube.
+The telefilm also attained massive success on digital platforms with 327 million+ views on YouTube and more than 250 million+ on TikTok and Instagram.